Xilinx/Vitis_Model_Composer/Examples/AIENGINE/DSPlib/fir/README.md

 <img src="images/data_inspector.png" width="450"/>

-:bulb: The 64 bit wide PLIO blocks with a PL frequency of 500 MHz blocks at the input and output of the filter block are needed to achieve the highest throughput possible.
+:bulb: The 64 bit wide PLIO blocks with a PL frequency of 500 MHz at the input and output of the filter block are needed to achieve the highest throughput possible.
 This means a 64 bit data transfer (two 16-bit complex inputs) can be transferred from PL to AIE at each PL clock, for a total throughput of upto 1 GSPS.

 <img src="images/plio.png" width="650"/>